Apricot Glazed Pork Tenderloin – tender, juicy oven roated pork with in a simple, flavor packed apricot-dijon glaze. Ready in just 30 minutes!

 - Dijon mustard

-Separate the tenderloins then pat them dry using a paper towel.
-Season all over with dried thyme, salt and pepper.
+Separate the tenderloins, pat them dry with a paper towel then season with salt and pepper.

-Pour the white wine (I used Pinot Grigio) and chicken stock into the skillet and bake at 375° for 10 minutes.
+Pour in the wine (Pinot Grigio used) and chicken stock into the skillet then add the thyme and bake at 400° for 10 minutes.

-In a small bowl whisk the apricot preserves, Dijon, Worcestershire and Rosemary together.
-Brush over the top, sides and ends of the pork and bake another 10-15 minutes or until the tenderloins are done.
+In a small bowl whisk the apricot preserves and Dijon together.
+Brush the glaze over the top, sides and ends of the tenderloins then continue baking another 10-15 minutes or until the meat is done.

 - 145° medium rare